-Attach the following documents as an appendix to the back of the original Application and the required four (4) copies of the Application and the digital copy.
+Attach the following documents as an appendix to the back of one (1) original Application and the required four (4) copies of the Application and one (1) digital copy.
 Include all documents in the Application pagination.
-The failure to include these documents is not a fatal flaw, but may result in the Applicant Agency not maximizing points and/or a reduction of points.
+The failure to include these documents is not a fatal flaw but may result in the Applicant Agency not maximizing points and/or a reduction of points.

 - 1. Copy of the Résumé of the Proposed Project Manager/Director. - 2.
 Floor Plans (Construction projects only) - 3.
 Environmental Review (where applicable) Phase I Environmental Assessment at a minimum - 4.
 Commitment Letter(s) from additional funding sources (Commitments should include all terms and conditions proposed for financing). - 5.
 Commitment Letter(s) or other documentation from additional non-cash resources.
 (If applicable) - 6.
 Proof of site control.
 (For new construction or acquisition/rehabilitation projects as applicable) - 7.
-Each applicant is required by HUD to submit a DUNS Number in Section 24 of the Agency Cover Sheet on Page 3 of this application.
+Each applicant is required by HUD to submit a Unique Entity Identifier in Section 24 of the Agency Cover Sheet on Page 3 of this application.
 This number allows HUD to secure all necessary agency information in order to track spending awards on its website.
-If applicant does not have a DUNS Number, one can be obtained from http://fedgov.dnb.com/webform.
+If applicant does not have a Unique Entity Identifier, one can be obtained from SAM.gov registration.

-Broward County Housing Finance and Community Redevelopment Division Application FATAL FLAW CHECKLIST
+Broward County Housing Finance Division Application

+FATAL FLAW CHECKLIST